harshibar/yogi-cam/README.md

 ### Building with AI

-Looking back, it’s amazing that I could go from an idea to a working product in ~3 weeks.
-Especially since it’s been more than 5 years since I coded.
+Using AI gave me the confidence and momentum to go from idea → MVP in 2 days (even though I haven’t programmed in 5 years).
 LLMs have made programming simple, so I could focus on the fun part: building features that solve real problems.

-Like adding the stopwatch.
-Polishing the UI.
-Even opening `vim` and feeling like an engineer again.
+As I used the MVP and saw its impact on Yogi’s training, I felt invested in making it better.
+After training sessions, I’d ask Claude to help iterate on features, allowing me to go from “wouldn’t it be cool to have a stopwatch?” to a working stopwatch in minutes.

 ### **YogiCam’s impact**